neilotoole/sqlitr/README.md

   # same as above, but don't print header row
   sqlitr --no-header ./testdata/example.sqlite 'SELECT * FROM actor'

+  # same query, but the SQLite db is first downloaded from
+  # the URL to a temp file, then the query is executed.
+  sqlitr https://github.com/neilotoole/sqlitr/raw/dev/testdata/example.sqlite 'SELECT * FROM actor'

-  # execute INSERT stmt
+  # execute a SQL stmt (note the --exec flag, as opposed to default query behavior)
   sqlitr --exec ./testdata/example.sqlite "INSERT INTO actor (actor_id, first_name, last_name) VALUES(11, 'Kubla', 'Khan')"

-  # same as above, but supplying query args via the command line
+  # execute a SQL stmt, but supply query args via the command line
-  sqlitr --exec ./testdata/example.sqlite 'DELETE FROM actor WHERE first_name = ?'
-Kubla
+  sqlitr --exec ./testdata/example.sqlite 'DELETE FROM actor WHERE actor_id = ?'
+3

   # create a new DB file
   sqlitr --create path/to/db.sqlite

-Note that if the SQL is a SELECT or other query, output is in TSV (tab-separated) format.
-To execute some other SQL statement such as INSERT, supply the --exec flag.
-The count of rows affected (and the last insert ID if applicable) are printed when --exec is used.
+Note that if the SQL is a SELECT or similar query, output is in TSV (tab-separated) format.
+To execute a non-query SQL statement such as INSERT, supply the --exec flag: in that case the count of rows affected (and the last insert ID if applicable) are printed.

-sqlitr exists as a demonstration project for neilotoole/xcgo which is a Go cross-compiling docker builder image: sqlitr makes use of the https://github.com/mattn/sqlite3 package which uses CGo to incorporate SQLite.
+sqlitr exists as a demonstration project for neilotoole/xcgo which is a Go/CGo cross-compiling docker builder image. sqlitr makes use of the https://github.com/mattn/sqlite3 package which uses CGo to incorporate SQLite.